Talking in “tongues” – My own experience

 The baptism of the Holy Spirit is the specific anointing God gives to believers who have purified / sanctified their hearts towards Him.
 (See 1Pet 3:15 & James 4:8).
 It is the consciousness of the new birth, or “being born again”.

-Just as we are baptised into Christ (Rom 6:2), so too we are baptised by the Holy Spirit.
+As we are baptized into Christ (Rom 6:2), so too are we baptized by the Holy Spirit.
 In fact, they both happen at the same time.
 Some might say that the consciousness of the baptism of the Holy Spirit is separate from being born again, but it is not.
 Many believe in Christ for years but still have not given themselves over to Him in their hearts.
 Hence, their belief that sanctification is a process.
 (See Justification vs Sanctification for more details).
 These are believers only.
 But it was also believers who wanted to kill Jesus, according to His own words.
 Did you ever read the incident?
 (See John 8:30 – 40 in context).

 Paul said to the Ephesian disciples: “Have ye received the Holy Ghost since ye believed?”
 (Acts 19:2).
 This was not a separate act in their salvation.
 They had been baptised into John’s baptism for repentance of sin; not for life in Christ yet (Acts 19:4).
 But they were obedient to Paul’s teaching and exercised faith in Christ; and received as an external witness of their conversion the gift of talking in tongues during their baptism by the Holy Spirit; i.e. being born again!